proycon/clam/docs/source/serviceconfiguration.rst

            )
     ]

+The ``$BACKLINK`` variable will be replaced by CLAM by the actual URL where the resource can be obtained.
+By default, this is a one time download link that uses a temporary storage that does not require authentication, circumventing user delegation problems.
+This is safe as long as all communication is encrypted, i.e. over HTTPS.
+If you don't want this behaviour, pass ``tmpstore=False`` on the Forwarder.
+Other variables are also available, such as ``$MIMETYPE``.
+All variables will be url encoded by default, if you don't want this, pass ``encodeurl=False`` to the Forwarder.

 .. note::

     * Forwarders can also be used as viewers for individual files.
 See :ref:`viewers`
-    * A forwarder does *NOT* perform any upload, it just passes a download link to a service, the remote service must also have the necessary authorization to use it.
+    * A forwarder does *NOT* perform any upload, it just passes a download link to a service, the remote.

 Input Sources: Working with pre-installed data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~